-One of the most important factors that determines the life of the film, though, is climate.
+One of the most important factors that determine the life of the film, though, is climate.
 Although window tinting is designed to help reduce heat within a vehicle, excessive heat can damage the film and shorten its lifespan.
 This might seem like bad news for Phoenix residents, but there are ways to mitigate the issue.

 First of all, you can expect window tinting to last slightly longer if you’re simply darkening windows that are already factory tinted.
-You can also extend the life of your film by parking your car in a carport, a garage or the shade rather than leaving it in direct sunlight.
+You can also extend the life of your film by parking your car in a carport, a garage, or the shade rather than leaving it in direct sunlight.

 Level of Care

 Another major factor that determines the life of the film is how well it’s treated.
-While most window films have a scratch resistant coating on them, this does not make them scratch proof.
-Car owners should take care when loading anything large, hard or with sharp edges that could damage the film.
+While most window films have a scratch-resistant coating on them, this does not make them scratch-proof.
+Car owners should take care when loading anything large, hard, or with sharp edges that could damage the film.